Three Tools for Maturing Your Vulnerability Management Program

 Cybersecurity has become an increasingly popular topic in day-to-day conversation, and the conclusion is always the same: organizations need to make cybersecurity a priority and work to create the best security strategy possible.
 However, there’s a big difference between understanding what you need versus knowing how to get it.
 Many organizations are still in the early stages of developing and growing their vulnerability management program, and it’s easy to get lost in the theoretical as people spend too much time on the importance of the end goal and not on what the path looks like to get there.
 In this blog, we’ll concentrate on the practical, focusing on three tools that can tangibly advance your vulnerability management program.

-1. Continuously Monitor Your Environment with SIEM
+1. Continuously Monitor Your Environment with Vulnerability Management

 These days, most devices, systems, and applications provide security logging data, but even small businesses have enough assets that security teams can end up drowning in data.
 Too much data is almost as effective as leaving a device unattended, and attackers can easily slip in without anyone noticing.
 Part of extending vulnerability management programs is creating sustainable processes.
 Ultimately, sifting through security logs on multiple consoles is not a viable practice.